munizmom/gdaphen/README.md

 ## Contributions
 Pull requests are always welcomed!.
-For major changes, problems, extra functionalities or if you need aid to run gdaphen in your own data please open an issue first or contact me (munizmorenomariadelmar@gmail.com) to discuss.
+For major changes, problems, extra functionalities or if you need aid to run gdaphen in your own data please open an issue first or contact me Mar (munizmorenomariadelmar@gmail.com) and Yann Herault herault@igbmc.fr) to discuss.

 ## License
 [GPL-3](https://www.gnu.org/licenses/gpl-3.0.html)